 - Loans should be free of origination fees or points

 - Loans may not exceed a term of more than thirty years

 - No financed closing costs.

 Also, lenders should make every effort to avoid providing a loan product that requires private mortgage insurance (PMI).

 The program is funded by the Department of Housing and Urban Development’s Community Development Block Grant and Home Investment Partnership programs to fund the First Time Homebuyer Program.
 View more information on the City’s use of these funding sources.

 If you meet the income limits, download the First Time Homebuyer Program Application (PDF).
 Prior to be the start of the application and income verification process, the buyer(s) are required to schedule an appointment with CDBG program staff to present a complete program application with all documentation for review.
 Incomplete applications will not be considered for review.

 The full application (and source documents) should be submitted after you have found a home and it is under contract.
-If you have any additional questions regarding the program, please call 609-989-3516 or email Economic Development.
+If you have any additional questions regarding the program, please call 609-989-3521 or email Housing Production.